DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/a-look-at-low-cost-tap-aggregation.markdown

 "Processor" -> "Monitor TX2"
 {% enddigraph %}

-The internal complexity varies, but the principal is:
+The internal complexity varies, but the principle is:

 * Given an input of X
 * Generate the payload of X into Y and Z